-Are you thinking of going solar in the Lone Star State?
-Good news: Texas has a rapidly growing solar market, with plenty of sunshine and an installed solar capacity only second to California.
+Are you thinking of installing solar panels in Texas?
+Good news: The Lone Star State has a rapidly growing solar market, with plenty of sunshine and an installed solar capacity only second to California.

 According to recent data, the price of a 5 kilowatt (kW) solar installation in Texas is between $11,432 – $15,467.
 After factoring in money-saving incentives and tax credits available, that estimate will drop considerably.
-To find out more about the costs and benefits of going solar power in Texas, read on!
+To find out more about the costs and benefits of installing solar panels in Texas, read on!

 Harnessing solar energy requires the following equipment: